2026 MLB Free Agent WAR Projections: Tucker, Bichette, Bellinger Analysis

 The Bottom Line

-Framber Valdez (3.5 projected WAR) - Durable groundball specialist who guarantees innings.
+Framber Valdez (3.5 projected WAR) - The only elite talent remaining on the market.
+Durable groundball specialist who guarantees innings.
 Best fit with elite infield defenses.